Dash-Industry-Forum/CPIX/Cpix.bs.md

 :: This element has meaning only when the media content is in the ISOBMFF format.

 : <dfn>ContentProtectionData</dfn> (0...1, xs:base64binary)
-:: This is the full well-formed standalone XML element to be added to the DASH manifest under the ContentProtection element for this DRM system.
+:: This is the full well-formed standalone XML fragment to be added to the DASH manifest under the ContentProtection element for this DRM system.
 This is UTF-8 text without a byte order mark.
 :: This element shall not be used if the referenced [=Content Key=] is a leaf key in a key hierarchy.
 :: This element has meaning only when a DASH manifest is created for the media content.